freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-81.md

 ## --sentence--

-`Tom: Tell me about our team meetings, Sophie.
-Do they happen every week?`

-`Sophie: Yes, they _.
+`Yes, they _.
 We have meetings on Monday mornings.`

 ## --blanks--